Dryer Not Heating – Causes & Possible Solutions

 The thermal fuse is used to protect the dryer from overheating.
 It’s located on the blower housing.

-A clogged or restricted air flow through the exhaust vent is the most frequent cause for overheating.
+A clogged or restricted airflow through the exhaust vent is the most frequent cause of overheating.

 - Clean out the lint screen to remove debris build-up.
 It can be washed with water and a soft brush.
 Dry thoroughly before replacing into the housing.